kitnato/neverquest/source/data/manual.md

 ##### Usable relics

-These relics grant a new action.
-Some can be equipped for their effect to be granted.
+These relics can be interacted with.
+Some can be equipped so that their effect is granted.

 ##### Infusable relics